CQCL/pytket-docs/manual/manual_zx.rst

 * MBQC generators: :py:class:`ZXType.XY`, :py:class:`ZXType.XZ`, :py:class:`ZXType.YZ`, :py:class:`ZXType.PX`, :py:class:`ZXType.PY`, :py:class:`ZXType.PZ`.
 These represent qubits in a measurement pattern that are postselected into the correct outcome (i.e. we do not consider errors and corrections as these can be inferred by flow detection).
 Each of them can be thought of as shorthand for a :py:class:`ZXType.ZSpider` with an adjacent spider indicating the postselection projector.
 The different types indicate either planar measurements with a continuous-parameter angle or a Pauli measurement with a Boolean angle selecting which outcome is the intended.
 Entanglement between qubits can be established with a :py:class:`ZXWireType.H` edge between vertices, with :py:class:`ZXWireType.Basic` edges connecting to a :py:class:`ZXType.Input` to indicate input qubits.
 Unmeasured output qubits can be indicated using a :py:class:`ZXType.PX` vertex (essentially a zero phase :py:class:`ZXType.ZSpider`) attached to a :py:class:`ZXType.Output`.

 * :py:class:`ZXType.ZXBox`.
-Similar to the concept of a :py:class:`CircBox` for circuits, a :py:class:`ZXBox` contains another :py:class:`ZXDiagram` abstracted away which can later be expanded in-place.
+Similar to the concept of a :py:class:`~pytket.circuit.CircBox` for circuits, a :py:class:`ZXBox` contains another :py:class:`ZXDiagram` abstracted away which can later be expanded in-place.
 The ports and :py:class:`QuantumType` of incident edges will align with the indices and types of the boundaries on the inner diagram.

 Each generator in a diagram is described by a :py:class:`ZXGen` object, or rather an object of one of its concrete subtypes depending on the data needed to describe the generator.